gbdev/pandocs/content/Reducing_Power_Consumption.md

 ```

 A better example would be a procedure as shown below.
 In this case the
-v-blank interrupt must be enabled, and your v-blank interrupt handler
+V-Blank interrupt must be enabled, and your V-Blank interrupt handler
 must set vblank_flag to a non-zero value.

 ```